Axel Brönner: Club career

-Youth and academy

 Brönner progressed through the youth ranks at IFK Norrköping, where he was noted for his composure, passing, and leadership as a central midfielder.

 In June 2023, he signed an academy contract with the club, valid until 2026.

-First team

 In March 2025, Brönner signed his first professional contract with IFK Norrköping, a three-year deal.

-He made his senior debut in the 2025 Svenska Cupen, first appearing as a substitute against Karlbergs BK and later starting in the quarter-final against BK Häcken.
+He made his senior debut in the 2024–25 Svenska Cupen, first appearing as a substitute against Karlbergs BK and later starting in the quarter-final against BK Häcken.

 International career

 Brönner has represented Sweden at the U15, U16, and U17 levels.
 In 2024, he took part in the Federation Cup in Spain with the U16 national team.
 In 2025, he captained the U17 team in international tournaments in Spain and Croatia.

-Playing style

-Brönner is described as a composed, technical midfielder with strong game intelligence and leadership qualities.
-Coaches have praised his versatility, work ethic, and ability to contribute both defensively and offensively.